Edinburgh-University-String-Orchestra/euso-website/content/committee/eric.md

 Here are a few words from Eric:

-> Hi, I'm Eric, a 2nd year AI & Computer Science student.
-After enjoying the orchestra's welcoming and amazing atmosphere in my first year at Uni, my enthusiasm for playing the violin is back.
-By volunteering as Webmaster, I wanted to give something back to EUSO.
+> Hi, I’m Eric, a 3rd year AI and computer science student.
+I spent my summer trying to make friends with my neighbours’ dog Max but he doesn’t seem to like me just yet.
+This year, I’m responsible for keeping our society website alive.

 [Contact information](/contact/)